 What is a breast self-exam (BSE)?

 A BSE is a way to check your breasts for lumps and other changes.
 Regular BSEs can help you know how your breasts normally look and feel.
 Most breast lumps or changes are not cancer, but you should always have them checked by a healthcare provider.
 Your healthcare provider can also watch you do a BSE and can tell you if you are doing your BSE correctly.

 Why should I do a BSE?

 Breast cancer is the most common type of cancer in women.
 Even if you have mammograms, you may still want to do a BSE regularly.
 If you know how your breasts normally feel and look, it may help you know when to contact your healthcare provider.
 Mammograms can miss some cancers.
-You may find a lump during a BSE that did not show up on your mammogram.
+You may find a lump during a BSE that did not show up on a mammogram.

 When should I do a BSE?

-Mark your calendar to help you remember to do BSE on a regular schedule.
-One easy way to remember to do a BSE is to do the exam on the same day of each month.
 If you have periods, you may want to do your BSE 1 week after your period ends.
 This is the time when your breasts may be the least swollen, lumpy, or tender.
 You can do regular BSEs even if you are breastfeeding or have breast implants.